Paps94/Web3-Inbox/README.md

     Enter your wallet address (testnet account address) - Metamask Check 0.1 test ETH
     Uncheck 10 test LINK
-    Check the Im Not a Robot verification
-    Click Send Request
+    Check the I am Not a Robot verification (if you are not one :D ) Click Send Request

 Do this a couple of times to get some FAKE ether sent to your Metamask